All Products

 Canonical Query String

-• If a request does not include a query string, set the canonical query string to an empty string ("").
-You must add a line break at the end.
+• If no query parameters exist (the request URI does not contain a ?), set the canonical query string to an empty string ("").

 Canonical Headers

-• Headers that must exist and are used for signature calculation:
+• Headers that must exist in the request and participate in signature calculation:

-• Headers that must be added to Canonical Headers if they are in the request:
+• Headers that participate in signature calculation if they exist in the request:

 • Content-Type